Step-By-Step Guide to Canning Jams and Jellies

 3. Sterilize the Jars — Maybe

-If the jam or jelly recipe you’re using requires a processing time of less than ten minutes, you’ll need to sterilize the jars.
+If the jam or jelly recipe you’re using requires a processing time of less than ten minutes (which would be unusual), you’ll need to sterilize the jars.
 Do this by submerging the jars in boiling water for ten minutes.

 If the recipe calls for a processing time of ten minutes or more, you don’t need to sterilize.
 The jars will be sterilized during the processing time.
 You will, of course, want to wash the jars well before filling them!